Assessing soft calculation methods in river suspended sediment estimation (Hassan Abad station of Tirah river)

 Introduction

-Methods
+Materials and Methods

-In this research, first, the long-term daily statistics of temperature, rainfall, average flow rate and sediment concentration of Hasan Abad hydrometric and sediment measuring station located on the main branch of the Tirah River were collected.
+In this research, first, the long-term daily statistics of temperature, rainfall, average flow rate, and sediment concentration of Hasan Abad hydrometric and sediment measuring station located on the main branch of the Tirah River were collected.
 Then, the data sufficiency test for analysis, checking the correlation between parameters of river discharge, precipitation, temperature with sediment discharge, and determining the long-term average of suspended sediment in the studied stations were performed.
+In the next step, a suitable combination of input variables was selected.
 The design of the input parameter pattern can be based on the relationship between flow and sediment flow parameters, rainfall, temperature, flow, and sediment flow.
 Of course, considering that the mentioned parameters have a historical course, therefore, the design of the input patterns of soft computing models should be done based on time delays (like what is discussed in the analysis and forecasting of time series).
-Determining the most appropriate time delay of the input parameters in the modeling of discharge, sediment, temperature, and rainfall, then the appropriate design of the structure of the used soft calculation models was done. the next step, the estimation of sediment discharge using a support vector machine (SVM), gene expression programming (GEP), and fuzzy-adaptive neural system (Anfis) group method of GMDH data control and comparison of three data mining methods.
+Determining the most appropriate time delay of the input parameters in the modeling of discharge, sediment, temperature, and rainfall, then the appropriate design of the structure of the used soft calculation models was done.
+In the next step, the estimation of sediment discharge using an SVM, GEP, and ANFIS group method of GMDH data control and comparison of three data mining methods, and also with the sediment rating curve and observational data.
+About 70 % of the research data was used as training and between 20 to 30 % for validation and testing.

 Results and Discussion